|Sending a time-optmised campaign|

 - We analyse the historical data for each contact individually.
 Therefore, an optimised campaign can consist of up to 24 separate send periods (i.e., we don't pick just one send time for the entire send, which would be less accurate).

 - We analyse a rolling period of the previous 90 days from hitting the send button.
 For regular or semi-regular senders, this generally gives us several historical engagements.
 This also allows the system to re-learn if a contact's behaviour changes, for example if they move country (see also the notes on time zones).

 - We only analyse data belonging to the account that's used to make the send, i.e., if a contact's email address exists in multiple accounts, only the open behaviour in the sending account will be used.

 - The 24 hour optimise period begins when the send button is clicked.

 - For contacts where no historical data is available (they're a new subscriber, for example), we'll send the campaign immediately.

 Send time optimisation is deliberately time zone-agnostic.
 When an optimised campaign is sent, we'll deliver at the predicted best time to increase opens - regardless of where the contact is.

 This means that for sends to contacts in multiple time zones, time-optimised campaigns are strongly recommended.

 AudiencePoint are specialists in email send time optimisation, and a partner of ours.
-Although smart, our implementation of send time optimisation has limitations in terms of its functionality in comparison to theirs (for example, AudiencePoint use all their data in their predictions, and not just the data that belongs to the client.
-AudiencePoint also allows the optimisation period to be user-defined.).
-Therefore, if you really wish to advance in this area, we certainly recommend them.
+Although smart, our implementation of send time optimisation has limitations in terms of its functionality in comparison to theirs.
+For example, AudiencePoint uses all of their data in their predictions, and not just the data that belongs to the client.
+AudiencePoint also allows the optimisation period to be user-defined.
+If you really wish to advance in this area, we certainly recommend using them.